kirstenlindsmith/fruitpunch/README.md

 **_Fruit Punch_** is an interactive web app game that tracks a user's motions through their built-in webcam.
 Punch the fruit that spawn randomly on screen!
 Clicking START will bring you to the Game Selection page:

 1.  **Normal Mode**
     * Familarize yourself with the game!
-See how fast it takes you to destory 50 fruits!
+See how fast it takes you to squish 50 fruits!
 2.  **Beat The Clock**
     * Now you're on the clock!
-See how many fruits you can destory in just a minute!
+See how many fruits you can destroy in just a minute!

 ## Getting Started